postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

 ### Request timeouts

 You can configure a **Request timeout** if you'd like to make sure all of your requests run within a certain amount of time.
-The default request timeout is [X]ms. To configure this for individual requests, you can [X].
+By default, requests do not have a timeout value, however each monitor run has a timeout of 5 minutes.
+It is not possible to configure this at the request level.

 > Request timeout may not exceed 5 minutes (300000ms).